Texas Overdose Data to Action

 In partnership with the Centers for Disease Control and Prevention (CDC), Texas Overdose Data to Action (TODA) focuses on the changing nature of the drug poisoning epidemic in Texas.
 TODA highlights the need for a comprehensive approach to the epidemic.
 We want to reduce drug poisoning, deaths, and related harms.

-Where to Report an Overdose in Texas
+Where to Report a Drug Poisoning in Texas

 The TODA Reporting Drug Poisoning Events in Texas informational document (PDF in English) identifies Texas drug poisoning reporting systems and how to report an event.
 Each listed system varies by reporter and can be used to report Texas drug poisoning data.